Your Actions Affect What Others Do: Even When Those Others Are Infants

 Even infants are affected by what they see people do.

 After viewing the pictures, a different experimenter (who did not know what pictures the infants had seen) asked the child to play a game.
 The experimenter was carrying pick-up sticks to a table and accidentally dropped them.
 The experimenter looked at the infant and at the sticks.
-In the first 10 seconds after dropping the sticks, about 60% of the infants who saw pictures of people standing together helped the experimenter by picking up the sticks.
-Only 20% of the infants in each of the other conditions helped right away.
+In the first 10 seconds after dropping the sticks, about 60 percent of the infants who saw pictures of people standing together helped the experimenter by picking up the sticks.
+Only 20 percent of the infants in each of the other conditions helped right away.

 This finding suggests that infants who see others being social are encouraged to be social themselves.